roy-ganz/toql/guide/src/3-api/5-update.md

 ### The fields! macro
-The `fields!` macro compiles a fiels list.
-Any invalid paths and field names show up at compile time.
+The `fields!` macro compiles a list of fields.
+Any invalid path or field name shows up at compile time.

-The update function will consider all fields form the field list to update.
+The update function will consider all fields from the field list to update.
 Optional fields will only be updated if they contain some value.
-See Mapping XXX for details
+See [the mapping]() for details

 #### Joins
 You can update only the foreign key of a join or field from the join.
 Consider this field list: